Study & Intern Abroad in London!

 The student fee does not include the following:

-- Round-trip airfare
+- Round-trip airfare and in-country transfers for students

 - Passport or visa fees if applicable

-- CSU Fullerton books and tuition
+- CSU Fullerton tuition (no books required)

 Program Courses